colour-science/colour-science.org/output/posts/pycharm-vagrant-fabric-anaconda/index.rst

 here we will leverage the *PyCharm* integration.

 -   Set the :code:`Vagrant Executable` field to your *Vagrant* executable, e.g.
     :code:`/usr/local/bin/vagrant`.
-This should not be needed as :code:`vagrant` should be enough, but
+This should not be required as :code:`vagrant` should be enough, but
     `I encountered issues lately <https://youtrack.jetbrains.com/issue/PY-29806#comment=27-2846352>`__.